Automated and Distributed Statistical Analysis of Economic Agent-Based Models: Automated simulation-based analysis with statistical guarantees

 \subsubsection{Warmup estimation}

-Algorithm~\ref{algorithm:autow} provides pseudo-code for our automatic warmup estimation, inspired by existing BM-based approaches for steady state analysis~\citep{steiger2005asap3,GilmoreRV17,tafazzoli2011performance}.
+Algorithm~\ref{algorithm:autow} provides pseudo-code for our automatic warmup estimation, inspired by existing BM-based approaches for steady-state analysis~\citep{steiger2005asap3,GilmoreRV17,tafazzoli2011performance}.
 Indeed, such algorithms include a form of warmup analysis that we extract and refine into a simple self-standing procedure. \llines{w1}{w2} perform a simulation of $m=B \times bs$ steps (by default, $B=128$ and $\mathit{bs}=16$).
 The simulation is divided in $B$ adjacent non-overlapping \emph{batches}, each containing $bs$ steps.
 After this, the array $\mu$ stores the mean of each batch (therefore the name \emph{batch means}): each entry $\mu[i]$ stores the corresponding $\overline{B}_i$ (see Figure~\ref{fig:steadyBM}).
 The algorithm then proceeds iteratively by performing statistical tests to check whether $m$ is large enough to cover the warmup period, doubling the number of performed steps while keeping the number of batches fixed (doubling the steps $\mathit{bs}$ in each batch) until all tests are passed.
-The key point is that if the process satisfies properties required for steady state analysis (\cite{doi:10.1287/opre.27.5.1011,doi:10.1287/ijoc.13.4.277.9737}; see also Section~\ref{sec:methodologyergodicity}), then such iterative procedure will lead to \emph{approximately} IID normally distributed batch means $\mu$ for a sufficiently large value of $\mathit{bs}$.
+The key point is that if the process satisfies properties required for steady-state analysis (see the discussion on the \emph{mixing} property in Section~\ref{sec:methodologyergodicity}), then such iterative procedure will lead to \emph{approximately} IID normally distributed batch means $\mu$ for a sufficiently large value of $\mathit{bs}$.